trankimhieu/Pipo-500px/README.md

 ###3.
 Image uploading (WIP)

-Why this one has `WIP` status, because `500px Upload API` not use normal Miltipart POST, they mix it with custom OAuth and it take time, so I focus to another function first.
+Why this one has `WIP` status, because `500px Upload API` not use normal Multipart POST, they mix it with custom OAuth and it takes time, so I focus on another function first.
 But this `Activity` have so wonderful UX.

 ![flyrefresh](./images/flyrefresh.gif)
 ![flyrefresh](./images/6.png)

 ###4.
 Vote with animation

-I add a small heart inside thumbnal to let user can `vote` and `unvote` a photo and it have loading indicator.
-It is not a big thing to say but it make users don't feel borring with this function.
+I add a small heart inside thumbnail to let user can `vote` and `unvote` a photo and it have loading indicator.
+It is not a big thing to say but it make users don't feel boring with this function.

 ###5.
 View image detail with zoom enabled

 I load `1080` size and use `Glide` here to process image.
-My goal is try to reduce disk cache space, but it take more time to processing photo.
+My goal is to try to reduce disk cache space, but it take more time to processing photo.

 ![flyrefresh](./images/3.png)

 ###6.
 Chat with global users when viewing photo

 It is one awesome feature, I think.
-I use Firebase to support realtime chat.
+I use Firebase to support real-time chat.
 And I add up delivery status functions

-- Sending (on the way comming to the cloud servers)
+- Sending (on the way coming to the cloud servers)
 - Delivery (on cloud and not yet come to other user phones)
 - Sent (already came to other user phones)